Recruited: November 1942

 Noor was mentioned in despatches in October 1946 for her secret work in France and awarded the Croix de Guerre by the French, but a posthumous George Cross wasn’t awarded until 1949 (read the citation here).
 In 1952 Jean Overton Fuller, a close friend of Noor’s who lived three doors away from her mother in Taviton Street, published Madeleine (later revised and reprinted under the titles Born For Sacrifice and Noor-un-nisa Inayat Khan), the first of Fuller’s many investigations into SOE agents and their wartime captors, among them John Starr, double agent Henri Déricourt and SS interrogator Ernst Vogt.
 The most recent biography of Noor Inayat Khan is Shrabani Basu's Princess Spy, published in 2006.

 Noor Inayat Khan is commemorated by an SOE memorial plaque at Dachau, and by the FANY memorial at St Paul's Church, Knightsbridge; the Air Forces Memorial, Runnymede; and the F Section memorial at Valençay in central France.
 A new memorial dedicated to Noor and funded by the Noor Inayat Khan Memorial Trust was unveiled on 8 November 2012, outside her former home in Gordon Square, Bloomsbury.

-In March 2014, Noor will feature on one of the Royal Mail's Remarkable Lives commemorative stamps.Back to SOE Agent Profiles
+Noor appears on one of the Royal Mail's new Remarkable Lives commemorative stamps.Back to SOE Agent Profiles